Visit Hershey & Harrisburg sponsored our trip to Hershey’s Chocolate World Attractions. As always, all opinions are my

 Are you planning a trip to Hershey, Pennsylvania or somewhere nearby?
 Have you wondered what there is to do inside Hershey’s Chocolate World?
 You’ve come to the right place.
 Here’s the information you need to know about Hershey’s Chocolate World attractions.

 When to Visit Hershey’s Chocolate World

 Most people visit Hershey’s Chocolate World attractions before or after their visit to Hersheypark.
 This makes a lot of sense, since Hersheypark is located right beside Hershey’s Chocolate World.
 But, it creates peak times at this attraction.
 The best time to visit Hershey’s Chocolate World is during the months of January through March, when the amusement park is closed.

 During the winter months when the Hersheypark is closed, the crowds are the lightest.
 However, visiting during these months may not make sense with your vacation schedule.
 Typically, people visit Hershey’s Chocolate World when Hersheypark is open.
 Therefore, if you’re visiting during the amusement park season, plan your visit to Hershey’s Chocolate World early in the morning, when it first opens.

-During the busy summer months, it’s best to purchase Hershey’s Chocolate World attraction tickets ahead of time on their website.
-Each attraction has a specific entry time, so purchasing in advance allows you to ensure there will be space available at the time you would like to visit each attraction.
+It’s always best to purchase Hershey’s Chocolate World attraction tickets ahead of time on their website.
+Each attraction has a specific entry time, so purchasing in advance ensures there will be space available at the time you would like to visit each attraction.